Services for Students

 All full-time students entering MacMurray College are required to have a record of childhood immunizations, including proof of immunity to diphtheria, pertussis, tetanus, measles, mumps, and rubella.
 A TB skin test with results is also required for all students.
 A physician-completed Health Certificate, which includes a physical examination, is also required and kept on file in the Health Services Office.
 There will be a $5.00 health record retrieval fee charged to the student's account if a student has not submitted the required records to the MacMurray College Health Services Office and the College Nurse has to obtain these records.

 If you are too ill to contact Health Services for assistance, notify your RA, RD, or roommate to seek assistance for you.
 Health Services does not write excuses for missed classes.
 You are responsible for any class work missed because of illness.
 If you have a scheduled exam, you are responsible for contacting the instructor before the exam.

-In cases where you are hospitalized or sent home because of illness, you must notify the Registrar, who will contact your instructors.
+In cases where you are hospitalized or sent home because of illness, you must notify One-Stop Student Services, who will contact your instructors.
 Medical emergencies occurring before or after Health Services hours should be reported to your Resident Advisor or Resident Director.
 Please note that the College will require outside medical and/or treatment evaluation for students when deemed appropriate.

 Library (Henry Pfeiffer)

 Knowing how to locate, evaluate, and use information is important to success in college and in life.

 The staff of Henry Pfeiffer Library helps students learn these skills through in-class instruction and through one-on-one assistance.

 Formal instruction in locating resources in both print and electronic forms, evaluating websites, and how to correctly document information found is provided in RHET 132, and subject-specific instruction is provided at the request of faculty.
 Just ask to get personalized assistance with your information needs.